Amit-Naudiyal/Assignment_P7_15Aug/README.md

 ### 3. Create Client VPN Endpoint:

+- Create VPN endoint using:
 	Name: vpn-endpoint-amitInfraVPC-public
 	Description: vpn-endpoint-amitInfraVPC-public
 	Client IPv4 CIDR: 172.16.0.0/22
 		_(## Subnet range, from which Client IP address will be allocated.
 Must be different than the IP of the resources which will be connected via VPN)_

 	Authentication:
 		Server Certificate ARN: arn:aws:acm:us-east-1:XXXXXXXXXXXX:certificate/6fb9fd21-5457-4c54-91b8-db9d028648e0
 			_(## Imported Server certificate)_

 	Authentication Option: Use user-based authentication > Active Directory authentication

 		Directory ID: d-90XXXXXXX9  (from above)

 	Connection logging:
 		Log Group: /adu.directory.com-logs/
 		Stream: first-stream

 	Other
-	DNS Server 1 Ip address: 192.168.11.138  (from above) DNS Server 2 Ip address: 192.168.1.183   (from above)
+		DNS Server 1 Ip address: 192.168.11.138  (from above)
+		DNS Server 2 Ip address: 192.168.1.183   (from above)

 		Transport: udp
 		VPC ID:
-		SecurityGroup: sg-03fea951c537fbcb3 (vpn-endpoint-security-group)
+			SecurityGroup: sg-03XXXXXXXXXb3 (vpn-endpoint-security-group)
 		VPN Port: 443

-	> Once you create VPN endpoint, it will be in 'Pending-associate' status.
+- Once you create VPN endpoint, it will be in 'Pending-associate' status.
 	- This means we can now associate the VPN endpoint with one or more VPCs.

 - Associate Client VPN endpoint to a Target Network:
 	- We choose a VPC and subnet to create the association with our Client VPN endpoint.
 	- you can associate client VPC endpoint to multiple subnets, provide it belongs to the same VPC and in a different AZ.

 	- Create VPN Association to Target network:
 		VPC: vpc-b4255cd2
 		Subnet: subnet-d288c2b7  (amitInfra-public3)
 			(## Association ID : cvpn-assoc-0d711a1045d6c2d7b)

 		Subnet: subnet-301beb78  (amitInfra-pvt2)
 			(## Association ID : cvpn-assoc-03f7d4db5ef564684)

 	- Enable end-user access to VPC (Add authorization rule)